AckerlyXu/heima/articles/cloud-services/cloud-services-startup-tasks-common.md

 "%PathToApp1Install%\setup.exe" >> "%TEMP%\StartupLog.txt" 2>&1
 ```

 To simplify your xml, you can create a wrapper *cmd* file that calls all of your startup tasks along with logging and ensures each child-task shares the same environment variables.
-This may have an
 You may find it annoying though to use `>> "%TEMP%\StartupLog.txt" 2>&1` on the end of each startup task.
 You can enforce task logging by creating a wrapper that handles logging for you.
 This wrapper calls the real batch file you want to run.
 Any output from the target batch file will be redirected to the *Startuplog.txt* file.

 The following example shows how to redirect all output from a startup batch file.
 In this example, the ServerDefinition.csdef file creates a startup task that calls *logwrap.cmd*. *logwrap.cmd* calls *Startup2.cmd*, redirecting all output to **%TEMP%\\StartupLog.txt**.